russellgrg/PRODIGY_WD_03/README.md

 ---

-## 🔧 Technologies Used
+## 🧠 Technologies Used

 - HTML5
 - CSS3
-- Vanilla JavaScript (no frameworks)
+- Vanilla JavaScript (no libraries)

 ---

-## 📌 Submission Details
+## 📌 Submission Info

-This repository is part of the **Prodigy InfoTech Web Development Internship**.
+This repository is part of the **Web Development Internship** by Prodigy InfoTech.

-It follows the required naming convention: PRODIGY_WD_03
+Repo name follows the required format:PRODIGY_WD_03

 ---